OBS Studio Setup Guide

 VDO.Ninja

 Recommended!
-Low-latency WebRTC streaming perfect for sharing dice rolls with remote players.
+Low-latency WebRTC streaming for sharing dice rolls with remote players.
 Free and easy to use - see Step 6 for setup.

 Discord